gvwilson/btt/src/intro/index.md

 we need to build it better.

-Much of what's hard about building software stems from the fact that our mental capacity is limited.
+Much of what's hard about building software stems from the fact that our mental capacity is limited [%b Hermans2021 %].
-Other challenges that appear technical are actually caused by how people think and act in groups.
+Other challenges that initially appear technical are actually caused by how people think and act in groups.
-Our lessons are therefore based on a modified version of [Dobzhansky's Rule][dobzhansky]:
+One of our central themes is there a modified version of [Dobzhansky's Rule][dobzhansky]:

 > Nothing in software engineering makes sense except in the light of psychology.

-## Audience
+## Audience {: #intro-audience}

 Every lesson should be written with a specific audience in mind [%b Wilson2019 %].
 These **learner personas** describe ours: